 The singles retail for $9.99 each (Approximately $420 to collect all), the Vizbigs retail for $19.99 each (Approximately $280 to collect all), the 3-in-1’s retail for $14.99 each (Approximately $209 to collect all), the Dragon Ball manga box set retails for $139.99 and the Dragon Ball Z manga box set retails for $219.99.
 Both box sets would run you around $360 at retail.
 All of these estimated prices are in USD.

-When comparing the editions at retail, the most cost-effective way to collect both series is the 3-in-1's.
+When comparing the editions at retail, the most cost-effective way to collect both series is the 3-in-1’s.
 The second cheapest way would be through the Vizbigs.
-If you are wanting to pick up the singles though, the manga box sets are the cheapest way to do so.
+If you want to pick up the singles though, the manga box sets are the cheapest way to do so.

 In regards to the other formats, the Full Color Editions are $19.99 a piece so it would cost you around $160 USD to collect only the Saiyan and Frieza arcs.
 The graphic novels and the comic book issues are out of print, so they vary in terms of price.
-When I am able to track them down at secondhand bookstores though, I usually find them marked for half off cover price.
-To learn more about out of print manga collecting, check out the Out of Print Manga Guide!
+When I am able to track them down at secondhand bookstores though, I usually find them marked for half off the cover price.
+To learn more about out-of-print manga collecting, check out the Out-of-Print Manga Guide!